zazant/timecard-processor/readme.md

 # Timecard Processor

-Have you found yourself in need of processing .csv files of timecard data from an obscure proprietary timecard program according to a set of rules that probably only applies in Massachusetts?
-If so, you're in luck!
+Processes .csv files of timecard data from an obscure timecard program.

-Introducing: the Timecard Processor.

 ## Screenshots